tytydraco/yessleep/out/The_Windmill_People_Part_I.md

 “You ever heard of the Windmill People?”

-I gave him a look. “...What?”

-“The Windmill People.”

-Oh no. Not this shit.

 I squinted, already preparing to disengage.
 “No. Why?”

 He tilted his head like he was trying to read something written on my soul.
 “It’s just—you seem—”